Click save settings to reload page with unique web page address for bookmarking and sharing the current tool settings

 User Guide

-This tool will calculate the total worst case & root sum squared pressure tolerance, long term stability, thermal effects error, room temperature accuracy or pressure value for a pressure sensing device.
+This tool will calculate the total worst case & root sum squared pressure error band, long term stability, thermal effects error, room temperature accuracy or pressure value for a pressure sensing device.

-Combine the main errors provided in pressure sensor and instrumentation product specifications to determine the total error tolerance in any pressure unit.
-Choose between the worst case tolerance for maximum possible error, or the root sum squared tolerance for a more realistic total error figure.
+Combine the main errors provided in pressure sensor and instrumentation product specifications to determine the total error band in any pressure unit.
+Choose between the total error band, or the root sum squared total error band for a more probable error figure.

 Formulas